ChronosPK/Local-WiFi-passwords/README.md

 # Extract all Wi-Fi passwords from local computer (Windows + Linux)

 ```
-Automating the process of WiFi password extraction, result being formated in a nice display.
+Automat the process of Wi-Fi password extraction with nice display.
 ```

 <br>